Lupus and Coronary Artery Disease (Atherosclerosis)

 coronary artery disease (CAD).
 And they develop these deposits at a younger age.
 This means that people with lupus are likely to have a

-greater risk of CAD and of having a
+greater risk for CAD and for having a

 heart attack due to a blockage of the blood flow to a part of the heart muscle.
-For people with lupus, coronary artery disease is a major cause of illness and
+For people who have lupus, coronary artery disease is a major cause of illness and

 To address this increased risk of

 atherosclerosis, some experts recommend that all people with lupus (regardless

 of symptoms) be considered at increased risk for coronary artery